 Do not discuss the accident or sign any documents.
-Only answer questions asked by policy and your insurance company claim representative.
+Only answer questions asked by police and your insurance company claim representative.

-Call us and/or your insurance company to report your claim.Back to TopWhat do I do if I have a home, condo or renters claim?
+Notify your insurance agent as soon as possible.Back to TopWhat do I do if I have a home, condo or renters claim?